apache/druid/docs/configuration/index.md

 |`org.apache.druid.server.metrics.WorkerTaskCountStatsMonitor`|Reports how many ingestion tasks are currently running/pending/waiting, the number of successful/failed tasks, and metrics about task slot usage for the reporting worker, per emission period.
 Only supported by MiddleManager node types.|
 |`org.apache.druid.server.metrics.ServiceStatusMonitor`|Reports a heartbeat for the service.|

-For example, you might configure monitors on all processes for system and JVM information within `common.runtime.properties` as follows:
+For example, you might configure monitors on all services for system and JVM information within `common.runtime.properties` as follows:

 ```
 druid.monitoring.monitors=["org.apache.druid.java.util.metrics.SysMonitor","org.apache.druid.java.util.metrics.JvmMonitor"]
 ```

-You can override cluster-wide configuration by amending the `runtime.properties` of individual processes.
+You can override cluster-wide configuration by amending the `runtime.properties` of individual services.

 #### Metrics emitters